ais-one/cookbook/README.md

 ## Differentiating Features From Other CRUD Components

-* Able to do nested Crud
-* Allow you to configure how to write the CRUD calls
-  * find, findOne, update, edit, delete
-  * if you set update, edit or delete custom functions that you write to null, it will not allow such operations
-* Allow you to use any datastore(s) conection
-  * example uses firebase, but you can adapt it to use others such
-    * direct connection to store MySQL, Redis, postgres, mongodb, etc.
+ * Able to do nested CRUD operations, e.g. selecting a post from a list of posts, and then selecting a comment from a list of comments of the selected post to edit
+ * Edit inline (New)
+ * Include handling of authentication tokens, and any other information
-    * rest API
+ * Customise
+   * Table data format for each cell (e.g., currency to 3 decimal places)
-    * graphQL
+   * Search filters
-  * you can even write to connect a mixture of multiple connections in a crud call
-* Allow you to write how the CRUD Form will look like
+   * CRUD Form layout & validation
-* Allow you to write how the CRUD Filter will look like
+   * CRUD operations (e.g. disallow delete)
+ * For CRUD operations, you can Use direct call (e.g. Firestore), or API (REST, GraphQL) to one or more types of datastore (MySQL, MongoDB, Redis, ElasticSearch, etc.)
+ * Export to CSV, File/Image Upload, i18n
-* You can replace Vuetify with something else like ElementUI
+ * Possibly replace Vuetify with something else like ElementUI, Buefy, etc.

 ## What is bad about this CRUD Component